Have you been wondering what it takes to get the website (or post/page) on the 1st page of Google or any other search engine (Bing/Yahoo and others)?

-If you just set up your site recently and you have only a few posts on your site, you are not going to rank well, especially not within one day.
+If you just set up your site recently and you have only a few posts on your site, you are not going to rank well, especially not within a day or two.

-Besides the consistency, we also need to use some “tricks”, or a proper technique in order to get to the 1st page of search engines.
+Other than the consistency, we also need to use some “tricks”, or a proper technique to get to the 1st page of search engines.

 We are going to cover these 9 techniques in a minute.

-You can check in google search console how your website is doing.
+You can check in the Google Search Console how your website is doing.